caltechlibrary/dataset/dataset.1.md

 : This will read JSON objects one per line from standard input.
 This format is often called JSONL, see https://jsonlines.org.
 The object has two attributes, key and object.

+join [OPTIONS] c_name, key, JSON_SRC
+: This will join a new object provided on the command line with an existing object in the collection.

 A word about "keys". dataset uses the concept of key/values for storing JSON documents where the key is a unique identifier and the